ttytm/anchor-solana-twitter/README.md

 -  Users can create aliases

+-  New api syntax for tests

+   -  abandon deprecated `.rpc` in favor of `.methods` syntax

 ## Tests

-How to install the prerequisites to run an anchor program, is nicely explained in the [anchor book][1].
+The installation of the prerequisites to run an anchor program, is nicely explained in the [anchor book][1].

 Having the prerequisites out of the way, the `yarn` command will load some program dependencies.

-To then be able to run the tests: change the destination of **`wallet`** under the `[provider]` section in the `Anchor.toml` file according to your systems configuration.
-Usually, it should be enough to change the home path.
+To then be able to run the tests: update the path of **`wallet`** in the `Anchor.toml` file under the `[provider]` section according to your systems configuration.
+Usually, it should be enough to change the `<username>` in the home path.

-Building and running the test happens with `anchor test`.
+Building and running the test can be done with `anchor test`.

 To use the tests while working on a frontend run the localnet with `anchor localnet`.<br>
 In another terminal airdrop your wallet some SOL and load the test `solana airdrop 1000 <YourPhantomWalletPubKey> && anchor run test`.